edgedb/easy-edgedb/chapter18/index.md

 }
 ```

-Now let's give Dracula some money.
+Now let's do a schema migration and try it out.
+First we'll give Dracula some money.
 We'll give him 2500 pounds, 50 shillings, and 200 pence.
-Maybe that's a lot of money in 1887.
+Maybe that's a lot of money in 1893.

 ```edgeql
 insert Pound {